South Gare Lighthouse: Description

-The lighthouse is 43 ft high with a cylindrical cast iron clad stone tower all painted white.
-Small porthole windows in the north and south side of the column light an internal helical newel staircase.
+The lighthouse is 43 ft high, with a cylindrical cast-iron-clad stone tower all painted white.
+Small porthole windows in the north and south sides of the column light an internal helical newel staircase.

-The light source is held in the original eight windowed lantern housing under a hemispherical copper domed roof.
-Below the windows there is a railed circular platform supported by brackets.
-The current light source is a 45 Watt high intensity LED with a fourth order prismatic lens and can be seen for a range of 20 mi.
-Set 53 ft above mean high water the light operates automatically exhibiting sectored red and white with a 0.5 s flash every 12 seconds with an effective intensity of 150,000 Candelas.
-The light is powered by a Schlunk 100 Watt water-cooled hydrogen fuel cell a world first.
+The light source is held in the original eight-windowed lantern housing under a hemispherical copper-domed roof.
+Below the windows is a railed circular platform supported by brackets.
+The current light source is a 45 Watt high-intensity LED with a fourth-order prismatic lens and can be seen for a range of 20 mi.
+Set 53 ft above mean high water the light operates automatically, exhibiting sectored red and white with a 0.5 s flash every 12 seconds with an effective intensity of 150,000 Candelas.
+The light is powered by a Schlunk 100 Watt water-cooled hydrogen fuel cell, a world first.
 This arrangement is more reliable than the mains electricity supply along the exposed breakwater because of its vulnerability in storms.

 The lighthouse is a listed building and still operates using the original lenses.
-Today the lighthouse is owned and operated by PD Ports, and has the Admiralty code A2626, NGA code 2020, and Amateur Radio Lighthouse Society (ARLHS) code ENG-131.
+Today the lighthouse is owned and operated by PD Ports and has the Admiralty code A2626, NGA code 2020 and Amateur Radio Lighthouse Society (ARLHS) code ENG-131.
 The lighthouse can give status broadcasts using radio telemetry with the callsign G0SBN/P.